taeejiin/dvacgui/README.md

       * Ultimate failure stress-strain
       * Energy dissipated
       * Burst events: # of bursts, lower & upper bound stress-strain of bursts, size of bursts (strain range)
-6. Change domain and range of plot, then click Refresh Options to update graph
+6. Change domain and range of plot, then click Refresh Options to update graph.
-7. Export graph as .svg file
+7. Export graph as .svg file.
 a.
-Name of .svg file is y-axis + units vs. x-axis + units
+Name of .svg file is y-axis + units vs. x-axis + units.
-8. Do not dismiss Data Calculation window for update main DVaC GUI window functionality
+8. Do not dismiss Data Calculation window for update main DVaC GUI window functionality.

-In CSV Interface window:
+### In CSV Interface window:

-1. Choose same data for each Select Abscissa and Select Ordinate of each .csv file
+1. Choose same data for each Select Abscissa and Select Ordinate of each .csv file.
-2. Click Plot All to display all plots onto the same graph
+2. Click Plot All to display all plots onto the same graph.
-3. If Data Calculation windows are open and calculations have been done using them for the .csv files, click Refresh Plot-able Options to update Select Abscissa and Select Ordinate drop-downs with calculated data
+3. If Data Calculation windows are open and calculations have been done using them for the .csv files, click Refresh Plot-able Options to update Select Abscissa and Select Ordinate drop-downs with calculated data.
-4. Change domain and range of plot, then click Refresh Plot-able Options to update graph
+4. Change domain and range of plot, then click Refresh Plot-able Options to update graph.
 5. Export graph as a .svg file
       * Name of .svg file is y-axis + units vs. x-axis + units

-Output of Statistics Interface window:
+### Output of Statistics Interface window:

 1. For all 8 data calculation algorithms, statistics interface stores each calculation for every uploaded data file.
 2. The statistics interface calculates and displays the mean, median, standard deviation, variance, interquartile range, and outliers for the distribution of calculated data.
 3. The statistics interface also displays boxplots for visualization of each mode of statistics calculated.

-Output of Weibull Distribution window:
+### Output of Weibull Distribution window:

 1. Graphical plot with 4 axes
       a.
 1st X-axis: ln Stress